Equity Release With a Mortgage

 Lifetime mortgages are by far the most popular form of equity release and its formula is often used when describing such products.

 In essence, it’s a loan against your primary residence, while still retaining full ownership.
+In some cases, Can be released against a buy-to-let or second home as well.

 If it isn’t voluntarily repaid in your lifetime, the loan and compound interest will be covered from the sale of the property in question once you (and your fellow policyholder²) passes away or relocates to long-term care.